 I believe that another criticism or evaluation of the wine provides a helpful comparison for my readers.
-It’s why I welcome bloggers and community members to post their reviews of the wine as well.
+That’s why I welcome my team of wine writers, bloggers and community members to post their reviews of the wine as well.
 In turn, several other wine review sites and the liquor store sites have also been quoting my wine reviews for years.

 How do you indicate these reviews are from other sources?

-For years I have been both open and consistent in my manner of attribution when I quoted other wine reviews.
-They were not behind my pay wall, but rather were openly viewed for anyone to see.
+For years, I have been both consistent in my manner of attribution when I quote other wine reviews.
+They are not behind my pay wall, but rather were openly viewed for anyone to see.

 Opinions about wine differ greatly as the experience is subjective.
-You may find it helpful to compare this critical evaluation of the wine with mine as well as your own.
+You may find it helpful to compare other evaluations of the wine with mine as well as your own.

 How do you decide which wines to review?